Effects of resolution inhomogeneity in large-eddy simulation: Introduction

 \section{Introduction}

 The greatest impediment to the use of computer simulation for reliable prediction of many high Reynolds number complex turbulent flows is representing the effects of turbulence.
 Large Eddy Simulation (LES) has long been considered a promising computationally tractable solution to modeling turbulent flows.
 However, several challenges of LES modeling must still be addressed before this promise is fulfilled.
 In particular, LES models are typically formulated under the assumptions of isotropic unresolved turbulence in equilibrium with the large scales, homogeneous isotropic filtering/resolution, and accurate representation of all resolved scales by the underlying numerics.
 All of these assumptions are typically violated in practice when simulating high Reynolds number complex turbulent flows.
-In the work reported here, we address the issues that arise from inhomogeneous filtering/resolution.
+In the work reported here, we address the issues that arise from inhomogeneous filtering/resolution. \rdm{Note that by inhomogeneity of an LES filter or resolution, we mean that the filter or resolution characteristics vary in space; this should not be confused with homogeneity or inhomogeneity of the turbulence.}

 The challenges posed by resolution inhomogeneity arise because, in this case, the filter that defines the resolved scales does not commute with spatial differentiation.
 This effect is represented by a commutation term, which should appear in the LES evolution equation.
 When this effect is neglected it gives rise to commutation error, which was first analyzed in detail by \citet{ghosal1995basic}.
-Since then, several investigators have acknowledged the significant impact commutation error can have on an LES solution \citep{van1995family,vasilyev1998general,marsden2002construction,iovieno2003variable,sagaut2006large,meneveau2000scale,girimaji2013closure,haering2015anisotropic,lund2003use,fureby1997mathematical,hamba2011analysis}.
+Since then, several investigators have acknowledged the significant impact commutation error can have on an LES solution \citep{van1995family,vasilyev1998general,marsden2002construction,haselbacher2003commutative, iovieno2003variable,sagaut2006large,meneveau2000scale,girimaji2013closure,haering2015anisotropic,fureby1997mathematical,hamba2011analysis}.
 Despite this, the commutation term is often neglected in practice because of the modeling challenges involved.
 Nevertheless, modeling the commutation term is crucial for developing robust subgrid stress (SGS) models for practical LES applications.